Germany still top destination for asylum-seekers in Europe | DW | 17.10.2021

 The rise of the Belarus migrant route comes as Germany remains in limbo after last month's election.

-The Social Democratic Party (SPD), which won the largest share of the vote, is seeking to form a coalition with the climate-focused Green Party and the pro-business Free Democratic Party.
+The Social Democratic Party (SPD), which won the largest share of the vote, is seeking to form a coalition with the climate-focused Green Party and the business-focused Free Democratic Party.

 If the alliance is agreed, the new government could reform refugee policy, making it easier for failed asylum-seekers to still build up entitlement to German nationality through several years of work.